Code-Institute-Submissions/bucketlist/README.md

 ### Strategy

 ### Scope
-A Landing Page that is easy to navigate.
+* A Landing Page that is easy to navigate.
-A footer and navigation bar that change depending on whether the user is logged in or not.
+* A footer and navigation bar that change depending on whether the user is logged in or not.
-A register and login form for users to either create a new account or to log in.
+* A register and login form for users to either create a new account or to log in.
-A My Account Page for users to view/edit/delete their posts, and an option to delete their account.
+* A My Account Page for users to view/edit/delete their posts, and an option to delete their account.
-A Sign Out button that is easy to find on every page (preferably in the navigation bar).
+* A Sign Out button that is easy to find on every page (preferably in the navigation bar).
-An About page for both users and new visitors to see what the website does and how to use the website.
-A Posts page where users can see all the posts on the website.
+* A Posts page where users can see all the posts on the website.
-A way to filter posts so users can see the plants available in their area.

 ### Structure
 Color Scheme